The Sacred Art of Joking is a book by James Cary about how jokes can go horribly wrong, especially in the realm of religion.

 James also has a one-man show based on all of the above, also called The Sacred Art of Joking, which can be booked for your church.
 Please contact him via this website for more details.

-You can here a small slice of the show below:
+You can hear a small slice of the show below:

-James talks to Glen Scrivener about why Easter is funnier than it might first appear:
+And here, James (pre-low carb diet) talking to Glen Scrivener about why Easter is funnier than it might first appear: